colinhb/NineMouseChords/README.md

 Acme's mouse chords become second nature.
 Though I am also a vi person ([nvi](https://en.wikipedia.org/wiki/Nvi) in particlar), it's hard to beat the flow of working inside Acme, and a big part of that is its use of the mouse.

-This Spoon brings a a few text manipulation mouse chords to macOS, eliminating a tiny bit of mental context switching when using the Acme editor on macOS.
+This Spoon brings a few text manipulation mouse chords to macOS, eliminating a tiny bit of mental context switching when using Acme on macOS.

 ## Installation